 “No.” He laid a light hand on her shoulder.
 She flinched, but didn’t scramble away, and he took that as a positive sign.
 “You’re a young woman forced into an untenable situation by the very people you should have been able to trust the most, the people who should have protected you.
 Instead, they forced you to protect yourself.
 That’s something to be proud of.
 You have what we Texans call grit.
 Grit’s a good thing to have.
 Especially in Texas.”

-He nodded slowly, his gaze locked with hers.
+He nodded, and raised his hand from her shoulder to graze his fingertips along her jaw.
+She trembled, but didn’t turn her head, or look away.
+Another positive sign.
+He smiled.
 “I’m honored to have the opportunity to become your friend, maybe even help you learn to trust again.”

-Her throat pulsed as she swallowed, tears adding a bright shimmer to her dark blue eyes.
+Her throat pulsed as she swallowed, tears adding a bright shimmer to her dark blue gaze.
 “My friend?
 I thought you were my husband?”